-Michael Douglas is a research meteorologist, who worked for 22 years with NOAA’s National Severe Storms Laboratory.
+Michael Douglas is a retired research meteorologist, who worked for 22 years with NOAA’s National Severe Storms Laboratory.
 He has had an interest since childhood in many natural history subjects.
 Born in Montreal, he grew up in San Diego and his university background (physics, geophysics, then meteorology) and work experience (meteorological research) have allowed him to live widely within the US.
 His work involved widespread travel in Latin America and parts of Africa.
 In “retirement” this work and travel continues, just focused on topics more related to biogeography and various “environmental” topics.
 Very recently (2022) he has started providing natural history-related talks on cruise ships.
 Perhaps a better summary of his experiences can be found here.

 Rosario Douglas was born in Chile where she lived until the age of 7.
 She then spent 13 years in Panama.
 After a year and a half stay in Montreal, Canada learning English and some French she moved to the US to finish her first Bachelor’s degree at Florida State.
-She has now lived in the US with Mike for more than 30 years.
+She has now lived in the US with Mike since 1983.

-Rosario is the Vice-President, newsletter editor, webpage editor and lately the facebook administrator for the Central Oklahoma Cactus and Succulent Society.
+Rosario is the current webpage editor and Facebook administrator for the Central Oklahoma Cactus and Succulent Society.
 She also writes articles for the “all about succulents” section of the COC&SS webpage.